zachiroz89/UnlockTheBox/README.md

 Motivation

 I enjoy fast simple games and I wanted to focus on the GUI of Java.
-I also wanted something that would fit within my schools alotted time frame to complete the project of 15 hours.
+I also wanted something that would fit within my schools alotted time frame of 15 hours to complete the project.
 I completed the project in less time so I could have maybe made it slightly more complex.

 Tests